 By the end of 2018, the 57 oncology drugs launched from 2014 to 2018 had gained 89 indications across 23 cancer types.
 These new agents included numerous checkpoint inhibitors, which saw tremendous uptake based on their ability to dramatically improve patient outcomes.

 Adding atezolizumab to platinum-based chemotherapy significantly improved progression-free survival in patients with previously untreated locally advanced or metastatic urothelial carcinoma, according to results from the phase III IMvigor130 study.

-The European Medicines Agency's Committee for Medicinal Products for Human Use has recommended adding the option of a 4-week dosing schedule to the label for nivolumab for the treatment of patients with advanced melanoma and previously treated renal cell carcinoma (RCC).
+The European Medicines Agency's Committee for Medicinal Products for Human Use has recommended approval of pembrolizumab (Keytruda) in combination with axitinib (Inlyta) for the frontline treatment of patients with advanced renal cell carcinoma.

 David F. McDermott, MD, provides insight on pembrolizumab in non-clear cell renal cell carcinoma (RCC) and the next steps for research in the overall RCC paradigm.

 In the phase III PROSPER trial, investigators will attempt a novel approach in localized renal cell carcinoma: priming the immune system prior to nephrectomy with neoadjuvant nivolumab and continuing with adjuvant blockade.
 The study will be the first to combine neoadjuvant and adjuvant immunotherapy with standard of care nephrectomy.

 Recently, new data were presented for patients in different risk categories that significantly changed the surgical and medical management of patients with newly diagnosed metastatic renal cell carcinoma.

 Robert Dreicer, MD, highlights the current state of immunotherapy in urothelial cancer and ongoing research poised to offer more information on how to broaden its effects.